-- 3. (3) Wireless lavalier style microphones are preferred for instructors, ensure that the lectern/teaching station has storage drawers housing the bodypack when not in use. - v.
-System control - (1) Operable partition sensors will be installed at the ceiling to provide a trigger to the AV system processor to automatically configure the AV system into a combined or variety of divisible modes. - (2) Touch control panels are preferred to be touch enabled and installed at the table surface.
-This allows the end-users to easily access the system controls without having to leave the near proximity to the installed PC or source devices being used.
-These touch panels must be sized appropriately for various features and most often POE powered. - vi.
-Headend equipment - (1) Due to the increased quantity of inputs and outputs for divisible spaces, it is often required to provide a larger rack to house the headend equipment (switcher, dsp, PC, control processor etc.).
+- 1. (1) Due to the increased quantity of inputs and outputs for divisible spaces, it is often required to provide a larger rack to house the headend equipment (switcher, dsp, PC, control processor etc.).
 Due to the undesirable aesthetic impact of a floor rack within the CLC, it is preferred to locate this rack outside of the room.
 This can be done by coordinating with RELLIS and the A&E team to house the AV equipment within a telecom IDF or gain a dedicated space for AV equipment (storage room, closet etc.).
 If a dedicated space for AV equipment is selected, the project must ensure that the space is adequately cooled. - f.
 Classroom (Lecture Style Didactic): - i.
-Video Wall (Preferred) - Provide recessed in-wall back box(s) will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all video wall locations. - 2.
-In-wall blocking will be provided at all display infrastructure locations.
+Video Wall (Preferred) - Provide recessed in-wall back box(s) will be provided, allowing for the termination of power, telecom and audiovisual cabling will be installed at all video wall locations. - In-wall blocking will be provided at all display infrastructure locations.
 Opening size may need supplemental structural framing.

 - 3. Frame will be coordinated to facilitate final architectural finishes. - 4.
 Adequate ventilation is required - 5.
 Adequate access is needed - ii.
-Projection Screen (With approval from RELLIS Campus CIO): - To support this lecture based teaching method a single ceiling mounted appropriately sized recessed, motorized ceiling mounted projection screen with projector is most often utilized.
+Projection Screen (With approval from RELLIS Campus CIO): - 1.
+To support this lecture based teaching method a single ceiling mounted appropriately sized recessed, motorized ceiling mounted projection screen with projector is most often utilized.
 During the design coordination meetings, the image aspect ratio will be determined with the end users to ensure the source signal is 16x10 or 16x9, regardless of the selected aspect ratio, the design team will utilize twisted pair receivers with scaling functionality to ensure that any signal resolution is displayed properly on the screen. - iii.
 Projector(With approval from RELLIS Campus CIO): - 1.
 The projector brightness (lumens) must be appropriately calculated for a .7-.9 screen material. - iv.
 Audio Reinforcement - Recessed, flush mounted in-ceiling speakers will be installed within hard lid or drop ceiling, in an exposed ceiling environment pendant speakers will be installed.
-70v enabled speakers are the preferred solution for simplified cabling needs. - 2.
-Surface mounted speakers are also an acceptable audio reinforcement method for retrofit application (plaster lap ceilings etc.) or when a more robust front soundstage stereo image is determined to be appropriate. - 3.
+70v enabled speakers are the preferred solution for simplified cabling needs. - Surface mounted speakers are also an acceptable audio reinforcement method for retrofit application (plaster lap ceilings etc.) or when a more robust front soundstage stereo image is determined to be appropriate. - 3.
 Wireless lavalier style microphones are preferred for instructors, ensure that the lectern/teaching station has storage drawers housing the bodypack when not in use. - v.
 System control - Touch panels are preferred and will be installed at the lectern/teaching station desk surface.
 This allows the instructor to easily access the system controls without having to leave the near proximity to the installed PC or source devices being used.
 These touch enabled control panels must be sized appropriately for the various features to be controlled.
 These touch panels are most often POE powered.